-These pumpkin popsicles taste just like holiday pumpkin pie and are oh-so healthy which is a huge bonus!
+These homemade pumpkin popsicles taste just like holiday pumpkin pie and are oh-so healthy which is a huge bonus!
 We call them DIY Pumpkin Pie Popsicle Delights!
 This is a recipe you’re going to love even though that pumpkin taste actually comes from squash in this recipe.

 Your kids will love the irreverence of a popsicle in the cold months and you will love the nutritional benefits you are tricking them into getting with healthy pumpkin popsicles!

 Did you know: